Conanas/work-day-scheduler/README.md

 ## Introduction

-A dynamic and responsive scheduler to help plan out the day of work ahead.
-Displays if the timeslots are in the past, present or future.
-Tasks can be added to each time slot and saved to localStorage.
+A dynamic and responsive daily planner to help employees manage their time effectively during the work day.

+## Description

+The current day is displayed at the top of the planner using moment.js.
+As the user scrolls down they are presented with time blocks that are colour coded depending on whether they are in the past, future or present.
+Users can click into each timeblock and enter an important event.
+When the add button is clicked for that time block then the event is saved in localStorage for when the page is refreshed or browser is restarted.

 ## Deployed Link